MagdalenaRomaniecka/The-Musk-Protocol-A-Multi-Layered-Analysis-of-Influence-/README.md

 # The-Musk-Protocol-A-Multi-Layered-Analysis-of-Influence-
-A comprehensive, four-part investigation that decodes Elon Musk's communication strategy.
+A comprehensive, five-part investigation that decodes Elon Musk's communication strategy.
 This repository synthesizes quantitative analysis, qualitative interpretation, and a case study of a viral event to build a complete model of his narrative and influence machine.
-> This repository serves as the central hub for a comprehensive, four-part investigation that decodes Elon Musk's communication strategy.
+> This repository serves as the central hub for a comprehensive, five-part investigation that decodes Elon Musk's communication strategy.
 It synthesizes quantitative analysis, qualitative interpretation, and a case study of a viral event to build a complete model of his narrative and influence machine.

 ![Status](https://img.shields.io/badge/Status-Completed-success?style=for-the-badge) ![Type](https://img.shields.io/badge/Type-Meta--Analysis-purple?style=for-the-badge) ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)